-I find that it is harder to play ‘ukulele standing up than sitting down.
-Most people do.
+Most people find it harder to play ‘ukulele standing up than sitting down.
 With practice it gets easier, but some things are still close to impossible to play well without an ‘ukulele strap.
 By removing the need to support your ‘ukulele with your hands it is much easier to focus on playing with proper technique and efficiency.

 Here are your main options when it comes to ‘ukulele straps: